 The fungus uses these fake flowers to attract bees and insects.
 But the pseudo-flowers don’t just look like real flowers to the naked eye.
 They’re also ultraviolet and they emit a scent.

 Combined, all three features provide a compelling argument that attracts bees and insects.
 As a result, the bees and insects spread the rust fungus instead of pollinating the host flowers (in this case the rockcress).

 At some point during my recollection of this experience (and subsequent note taking sessions for this blog), I sat in on an episode of the older television series Stargate SG-1.
 My roommate had been revisiting the series.
-And, the episode I watched featured a courtroom trial in which two factions were arguing in defense of their respective comrades’ right to life.
+And, the episode featured a courtroom trial where two factions argued for their respective comrades’ right to life.

-The reason this episode caught my attention was because the two entities at the center of this case were inhabiting the same body.
-The host person had been taken over by a parasitic entity known as the Goa’uld (pronounced as it’s written).
+The reason this episode caught my attention was because the two entities at the center of this case inhabited the same body.
+The parasitic entity called the Goa’uld (pronounced as it’s written) invades a host person.

 The Goa’uld are a fictional race of worm-like creatures that fix themselves to a host’s brain and spinal cord and then take control of the host.
-One big reason they invade other beings is because their worm-like bodies are bound to water.
+They invade other beings because their worm-like bodies are bound to water.
 By taking over a host body they are able to travel beyond their natural habitat.

-However, the opposition, which were the good guys of the show, argued (and rightfully so) that just because the host was alive did not mean that he was living, for the host no longer had free will and was essentially a prisoner trapped in his own body.
+However, the opposition (good guys) argued that just because the host was alive didn’t mean that he was living.
+Essentially, the host no longer had free will and became a prisoner trapped in his own body.

 Clearly, drawing a parallel between a parasitic rust fungus attacking Sierra Nevada wildflowers and a fictional race of alien parasites that take over other forms of life is a stretch.
-However, I’m an artist and have always been fascinated by art that imitates life and vice versa.
+As an artist, however, I’m fascinated by art that imitates life and vice versa.